 Involvement in India’s Independence Movement:

-Key Role in Constitution Making:
+Role in Constitution Making:

-He is referred to as the 'historian of Indian National Congress' and has written ‘History of the Indian National Congress’ (Two volumes, in 1935 and 1947).
-His other works include: ‘Indian Nationalism’ (1913), 'The Redistribution of Indian Provinces on a Linguistic Basis, Non-Cooperation, Some Fundamentals Of The Indian Problem, Current history in questions and answers, Feathers & Stones: My Study Windows.
+Popularly referred to as the 'historian of Indian National Congress', he has written History of the Indian National Congress in two volumes (1935 and 1947).
+His other writings include: Indian Nationalism, The Redistribution of Indian Provinces on a Linguistic Basis, Non-Cooperation, Some Fundamentals Of The Indian Problem, Current history in questions and answers, Feathers & Stones: My Study Windows.

 Sitaramayya passed away on December 17th, 1959.

 - Chairman, Committee on Chief Commissioner’s Provinces;